freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/es6/use-getters-and-setters-to-control-access-to-an-object.english.md

 ## Instructions
 <section id='instructions'>
 Use the <code>class</code> keyword to create a Thermostat class.
 The constructor accepts a Fahrenheit temperature.
-This constructor should convert Fahrenheit to Celsius.
 Now create a <code>getter</code> and a <code>setter</code> in the class, to obtain the temperature in Celsius.
 Remember that <code>C = 5/9 * (F - 32)</code> and <code>F = C * 9.0 / 5 + 32</code>, where <code>F</code> is the value of temperature in Fahrenheit, and <code>C</code> is the value of the same temperature in Celsius.
 <strong>Note:</strong> When you implement this, you will track the temperature inside the class in one scale, either Fahrenheit or Celsius.